-The analytic capacities made possible by these new technologies, such as the analysis of frequencies and overtone curves, provide not just new material for composition but the model for the very ways of conceiving of sound and its (artistic) organization: "New ways of generating sound stipulate new compositional ideas; these may only be derived from sound itself which in its turn must be derived from the general 'material.'"31 Naturally, such fundamentally restructured sound properties also required radically reconfigured notions of the score.
-"The multiplicity of forms of electronic elements far exceeds the possibilities of graphic notation," Eimert argues, proposing a new mathematically notated method: "Thus 'scores' of electronic compositions resemble precise acoustical diagrams with their coordinates, frequencies (cycles per second), intensity levels (measured in decibels) and time (cm. p.s.)."32
+The analytic capacities made possible by these new technologies, such as the analysis of frequencies and overtone curves, provide not just new material for composition but the model for the very ways of conceiving of sound and its (artistic) organization: "New ways of generating sound stipulate new compositional ideas; these may only be derived from sound itself which in its turn must be derived from the general 'material.'
+Naturally, such fundamentally restructured sound properties will also require radically reconfigured notions of the score.
+"The multiplicity of forms of electronic elements far exceeds the possibilities of graphic notation," Eimert argues, proposing a new mathematically-notated method: "Thus 'scores' of electronic compositions resemble precise acoustical diagrams with their coordinates, frequencies (cycles per second), intensity levels (measured in decibels) and time (cm. p.s.)."

-Passages from Brecht's Notebooks suggest that he actively read texts and scores by Boulez, Stockhausen, and other composers, adapting them to his own concerns.
-Perhaps via composer Richard Maxfield (an occasional New School substitute while Cage was away),33 Brecht notes perceptual phenomena like the "relationality of pitch and amplitude" and their proportional relation to the experiential time of duration concerns previously articulated by Stockhausen in essays in Die Reihe.
+Passages from Brecht's Notebooks suggest that he actively read assembled texts and scores by Boulez, Stockhausen, and other composers, adapting them to his own concerns.
+Perhaps via composer Richard Maxfield (an occasional New School substitute while Cage was away), Brecht notes perceptual phenomena like the "relationality of pitch and amplitude" and their proportional relation to the experiential time of duration-concerns first articulated by Stockhausen in essays in Die Reihe.
 While preparing an early version of The Cabinet (July 1958), an assemblage featuring lights and sounds, Brecht's notes read "minimal perceptible levels for duration, pitch, amplitude."
-For Confetti Music (July 1958), in which card colors determine source (gong, prepared guitar, gamelan, etc.), Brecht notes that "each sound [has] natural duration depending on source and amplitude," and proposes an indexical model of sound production: "Each sound becomes a projection of the record of a state (like an abstract expressionist painting).
-The cards represent a record of a more or less momentary state."34 In a notebook draft for an unpublished essay, Brecht compares Stockhausen's Piano Piece no. 11 with Earle Brown's "4 Systems" on the basis of what he terms "a scale of situation participation": "the extent to which the sound structure of the piece ... partakes of the situation in which it occurs, as opposed to its arising from some pre-existent structure (score notation/symbolism/ arrangement)."35
+For Confetti Music (July 1958), in which card colors determine source (gong, prepared guitar, gamelan, etc.), Brecht notes that "each sound [has] natural duration depending on source and amplitude," and proposes an indexical model of sound production: "each sound becomes a projection of the record of a state (like an abstract expressionist painting).
+The cards represent a record of a more or less momentary state."
+In a notebook draft for an